Centre for Process Innovation

-The Centre for Process Innovation Limited (CPI) is a British technology and innovation social enterprise, headquartered in the North East of England.
+The Centre for Process Innovation Limited, trading as CPI, is a British technology and innovation social enterprise covering the agricultural and food technology, energy storage, health technology, materials, and pharmaceutical industry markets, with an emphasis on sustainable solutions and improving healthcare.
+CPI's headquarters are in Redcar, North Yorkshire.
 Established in 2004 by the UK Government agency ONE NorthEast, the company was one of five centres of excellence in a long-term strategy to "reposition the North-East [of England] on the world stage for research and development".

 Role

-CPI helps companies to develop, prove, prototype and scale-up new products and processes by providing access to facilities, expertise and networks of public and private funders.
+CPI helps small and medium enterprises, entrepreneurs and companies to develop, prove, prototype and scale-up new products and processes by providing access to facilities, expertise and networks of public and private funders.

 CPI is a founding partner in the High Value Manufacturing Catapult, a network of technology and innovation centres designed to transform the UK's capability for innovation in specific technology areas and markets to help drive future economic growth.

-Facilities
+Centres

-The company has seven innovation facilities in northern England and one in Scotland:
+The company has ten innovation facilities at three locations in North East England and one location in Scotland.